gaozhihan/gaozhihan.github.io/content/publication/shi-2017-deep/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Learned connection structure of different layers in the TrajGRU.'
+  caption: 'Learned connection structure of different layers in the TrajGRU model.'
   focal_point: 'Center'
   preview_only: false